WXPN: 21st century

-In 2004, WXPN moved to new facilities at 3025 Walnut Street, where the radio station shares space with a music venue called World Cafe Live.
-(World Cafe Live is an independent for-profit entity that pays a yearly fee to license the World Cafe name from WXPN.)
+In 2004, WXPN moved to new facilities at 3025 Walnut Street, where the radio station shares space with a music venue called World Cafe Live, an independent for-profit entity that pays a yearly fee to license the World Cafe name from WXPN.

 In October 2015, WXPN and WNTI jointly announced a sales agreement for transfer of ownership of the Hackettstown, New Jersey, public radio station owned by Centenary College.
 The sale price is $1,250,000 in cash and another $500,000 in underwriting value over 10 years.
 A Public Service Operating Agreement enabled WXPN to begin using the WNTI transmission facilities to air WXPN programming, effective October 15, 2015.
 WNTI changed its call sign to WXPJ on May 16, 2016.

 Programs

 WXPN carries primarily locally originated programs, supplemented by a few nationally syndicated shows.
 The station's weekday programs are all produced by its own staff, including World Cafe, a show developed and hosted by WXPN host David Dye and now distributed by NPR.
-The station also produces most of its night and weekend specialty programs, including Kids Corner with Kathy O'Connell, The Geator's Rock & Roll, Rhythm & Blues Express with legendary Philadelphia DJ Jerry Blavat, The Blues Show with Jonny Meister, The Folk Show with Ian Zolitor and Sleepy Hollow, an early morning program of quiet music.
+The station also produces most of its night and weekend specialty programs, including Kids Corner with Kathy O'Connell, The Geator's Rock & Roll, Rhythm & Blues Express with legendary Philadelphia DJ Jerry Blavat, The Blues Show with Jonny Meister, The Folk Show with Ian Zolitor, Star's End with Chuck Van Zyl and Sleepy Hollow, an early morning program of quiet music.
 The station's syndicated offerings include The Grateful Dead Hour with David Gans, The Many Moods of Ben Vaughn, Echoes with John Diliberto and Mountain Stage with Larry Groce.

 Q'zine, produced and hosted by Robert Drake since 1996, is a voice for the LGBTQ community in Philadelphia.
 The program originated as Sunshine Gaydreams, later shortened to Gaydreams, in 1974.

 WXPN also broadcasts the Penn Quakers men's basketball games.

 From August 15 to 18, 2019, WXPN broadcast a "Woodstock — As It Happened — 50 Years On" weekend to celebrate the 50th anniversary of the Woodstock festival.
 It used all of the festival's archived audio in "as close to real time as possible", using newly reconstructed audio archives of each of Woodstock's 32 performances.

 Stations

 One full-power station (WXPH) is licensed to simulcast the programming of WXPN full-time.
-One full-power station (WXPJ) currently has a Public Service Operating Agreement to simulcast the programming of WXPN.
+One full-power station (WXPJ) has a Public Service Operating Agreement to simulcast the programming of WXPN.